 Another popular method for cutting dadoes is to use a straight-cutting bit on a router.
 When using a router to cut a dado, keep the bit speed low and cut the dado in multiple shallow passes, going about 1/16 to 1/8 inch deeper with each pass.
-This helps to prevent burning the bit or the wood and prematurely dulling the bit.
+This helps to prevent burning the bit or the wood and prematurely dulling the router bit.

 Tips for Cutting Dadoes